rlopez44/cboy/README.md

 # CBoy
 A Nintendo Game Boy emulator written in C.
-This is the first emulator I've ever tried to build and also the first substantial project I've written using C.

 # Compiling the Emulator
 In order to compile the emulator, you must have [SDL2](https://www.libsdl.org/) installed on your machine (the library and development files).
 For example, to install SDL2 on Debian/Ubuntu, run:

-    sudo apt install libsdl2-dev
+    apt install libsdl2-dev

+or on Arch-based systems:

+    pacman -S sdl2

+or on MacOS using Homebrew:

+    brew install sdl2

-To compile the emulator, run `make` in the project's root directory.
+To compile the emulator, run `make`.
 This will compile the emulator in the `bin/` subdirectory.
-The corresponding object files will be stored in the `obj/` subdirectory.
-To compile with debug symbols, run `make debug` instead.
-This debug emulator will be compiled in the `bin/debug/` subdirectory and the corresponding object files will be stored in the `obj/debug/` subdirectory.
+To compile a debug build, run `make debug` instead.
+This debug build of the emulator will be compiled in the `bin/debug/` subdirectory.

 # Running the Emulator
-To run the emulator, simply execute the following: `bin/cboy <rom_file_path>`.
-If you want to run the emulator with debug symbols, then use `bin/debug/cboy` instead.
+To start the emulator, run `bin/cboy <rom_file_path>` for the release build or `bin/debug/cboy <rom_file_path>` for the debug build .

 # Clean Up
 To clean up object files used in prior compilations, run `make clean`.
 To clean up both object files and the emulator from prior compilations, run `make full-clean`.
-These commands are useful if you want to compile completely from scratch at any point.

 # Notes
 Currently, the emulator can't be run on Windows because the debug mode